 A Time of Warning

 Before the flood, God gave humanity time to repent.
-Noah built the ark over many years, serving as a visible sign of coming judgment.
-Yet, people ignored the warnings.
+Noah built the ark over many years, serving as a visible sign of coming judgment and a testimony of obedience to God.
+During this time, people had opportunities to change their ways, yet they continued living in corruption and violence.
+Instead of taking God’s warning seriously, they ignored it and carried on as if judgment would never come.

 Judgment Is Certain

 The flood demonstrates that God’s justice cannot be avoided.
 When sin persists without repentance, consequences follow.
+God’s judgment in Noah’s day was not sudden or unfair; it came after repeated warnings and widespread wickedness.
 This is a sobering reminder for today’s world, where moral decay often mirrors the days of Noah.
+It also reminds believers to remain faithful, live righteously and take God’s warnings seriously while there is still time to respond to His grace.

 Lesson 3: Faith Brings Favor with God